B. Namibia, 1992

+Born in Namibia in 1992, Kyle Weeks received his Bachelor of Arts in Photography from the Stellenbosch Academy of Design and Photography in South Africa in 2013.
 In 2016, he was the winner for the Single Image category at the Magnum photography awards.
-His work has been featured in numerous publications including Time Magazine, Dazed, i-D, and Magnum Photos amongst others.
+His work has been featured in numerous publications including Time Magazine, Dazed, i-D, and Magnum Photography amongst others.